-• Interest Rates: The interest rates during the years 2005-2013 showed a remarkable rise, reaching 23% and leading to a reduction in the areas of investment.
-Due to this situation, the monetary authority proceeded to cut this rate to around 4% for the subsequent years, prompting an impetus for expansion in the field of investment.
-This measure became an incentive for domestic borrowing, for investors to expand their activities, enhancing the process of economic development and supporting economic stability.

-• Inflation Rates: Annual inflation rates exceeded 30% in 2007, but decreased to 2.4% in 2010 and rose again in 2011 to reach 5%.
-In 2012, inflation amounted to 6%, with the increase concentrated in the prices of food, goods and rent which consequently raised consumer prices, while in 2013 inflation reached 1.9% compared to 2012.
-In 2014, it was 2.2% mainly in transportation, cloths, housing and education.
+- Interest Rates: The interest rates during the years 2005-2015 showed a remarkable rise, reaching 23% and leading to a reduction in the areas of investment.
+Due to this situation, the monetary authority proceeded to cut this rate to around 6% for the subsequent years and to 3.5% later in the year 2014, in the year 2015 the interest rate for the saving account was 3.4% in the governmental banks and 3.9% in the private ones prompting an impetus for expansion in the field of investment.
+This measure became an incentive for domestic borrowing, for investors to expand their activities, enhancing the process of economic development and supporting economic stability. - Inflation Rates: Annual inflation rates exceeded 30% in 2007, but decreased to 2.4% in 2010 and rose again in 2011 to reach 5%.
+In 2012, inflation amounted to 6%, with the increase concentrated in the prices of food, goods and rent which consequently raised consumer prices, while in 2014 inflation reached 2.2% compared to 2013 with the increase concentrated in clothes, housing, health and education.
+In 2015, it was 1.44% mainly in housing, electricity, gas, telecommunication and education.